Blame a culture that demands ultimate speed and convenience at every turn

 What you need to do

-To prevent your website seeing a drop in referral traffic (and your Facebook page seeing a decline in News Feed distribution), it could be time for you to have it optimised to improve speed.
+To prevent your website seeing a drop in referral and/or social traffic (and your Facebook page seeing a decline in News Feed distribution), it could be time for you to have it optimised to improve speed.
 Some of the ways you can ‘supercharge’ your website’s speed:

 - Enable compression.
 Larger pages, and those featuring quality content, can be slow to load.
 Compression can lower the bandwidth of these pages and reduce HTTP response.